lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 Once the model definition file is uploaded to the virtual folder of the model type, you are ready to create the model service.

-Click the “Start Service” button on the Model Serving page.
+Click the 'Start Service' button on the Model Serving page.
 This will bring up a modal where you can enter the required settings for creating the service.